sman11235/comprehensive_productivity_tracker/README.md

 http://localhost:8001
 ```

-Suggested test flow:
+Suggested flow:

 1. Click `Refresh Data`.
 2. Confirm visits and known places load without errors.
 3. Click `Start Location Sync`.
-4. Allow browser location permission.
+4. Allow browser location access.
-5. Confirm `Sync Status`, `Last Sent`, and `Resolved Place` update.
+5. Confirm status fields update.
-6. Check Kafka UI for a new event on `saket.location`.
+6. Check Kafka UI for a new message on `saket.location`.

 Browser geolocation works on `http://localhost` for local testing.
-If you open the frontend from a LAN IP over plain HTTP, refresh and agent queries can still work, but location sync usually requires HTTPS.
+If the frontend is opened from a LAN IP over plain HTTP, data refresh can still work, but geolocation usually requires HTTPS.

 ### 4. Verify PostgreSQL